American Forts: East

 (1646 - unknown), Philadelphia

-A Swedish mill protected by two blockhouses, located at what the Indians called Kinsessing, a short distance from Fort New Korsholm.
+A Swedish mill protected by two blockhouses, located on the west side of the Schuylkill River, at a place the Indians called Kingsessing, a short distance north of Fort New Korsholm.
 Also spelled Wasa.
-Possibly the same (?) as Fort Molndal below.

 (1646 - unknown), Philadelphia

-A Swedish water-powered gristmill protected by two blockhouses, located on the eastern-side of Cobb's Creek just above the Woodland Ave.
+A Swedish water-powered gristmill protected by two blockhouses, located on the eastern side of Cobb's Creek just above the Woodland Ave.
 Bridge, near Cobbs Creek Parkway and Greenway Ave.
+Also known as Nya Vasa.
 The mill itself lasted for several generations.

 Fort Wicaco (1)